 The Provider and Pharmacy Directory lists the providers and pharmacies in the Wellcare Prime network.
 While you are a member of our plan, you must use network providers to get covered services.
-There are some exceptions when you first join our plan (refer to page 11).
+There are some exceptions when you first join our plan (refer to section F).

 You can ask for a Provider and Pharmacy Directory (electronically or in hard copy form) by calling Member Services at the number at the bottom of the page.
 Requests for hard copy Provider and Pharmacy Directories will be mailed to you within three business days.
-You can also refer to the Provider and Pharmacy Directory on our website listed at the bottom of the page or download it from this website.
+You can also refer to the Provider and Pharmacy Directory at mmp.absolutetotalcare.com/benefits/find-a-doctor-or-pharmacy.html or download it from this website.

 The Provider and Pharmacy Directory gives information such as addresses, phone numbers, and business hours.
 It tells if the location has accommodations for individuals with disabilities.
 The Provider and Pharmacy Directory also says if providers are accepting new patients and if they speak other languages.
 Both Member Services and the website can give you the most up-to-date information about providers and pharmacies.
 If you need help finding a network provider or pharmacy, please call Member Services.
-If you would like a Provider and Pharmacy Directory mailed to you, you may call Member Services, ask for one at the website link listed at the bottom of the page, or email ATC_SC_MMP@centene.com.
+If you would like a Provider and Pharmacy Directory mailed to you, you may call Member Services, ask for one at the website link listed at the bottom of the page or email ATC_SC_MMP@centene.com.